mademakerspace/WCD_2018/NoNinjasInMadeBCN/README.md

 <p align="center">
 <img src="https://github.com/mademakerspace/WCD_2018/blob/master/event_photos/28827795_939780672866287_7181872161296220920_o.jpg" height="400" />
 </p>
 After cutting a hole, we put the RCWL inside the can and.... it worked!
 The sensor only detected movement that passed in front of the opening in the beer can.
-This means we can easily shield our neighbors from ~~dangerous microwave radiation~~ accidentally triggering our ninja detection system.
+This means we can easily shield our neighbors from accidentally triggering our ninja detection system.

 ## Setting up Node Red